lazar-zenit/Mean-Variance-Standard_Deviation_Calculator/README.md

 You will be working on this project with our Replit starter code.

-    Start by importing the project on Replit.
+- Start by importing the project on Replit.
-    Next, you will see a .replit window.
+- Next, you will see a .replit window.
-    Select Use run command and click the Done button.
+- Select Use run command and click the Done button.

-We are still developing the interactive instructional part of the Python curriculum.
-For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

-    Python for Everybody Video Course(14 hours)

-    How to Analyze Data with Python Pandas (10 hours)

 Create a function named calculate() in **mean_var_std.py** that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.